Safe, Secure, Reliable

 Benefits for Nonprofits

 - Lowering Processing Costs.
-ACH is often less expensive to process than cards and checks, meaning more of each donation will go to the programs that donors care about and the overall mission.
+Electronic bank transfers are often less expensive to process than cards and checks, meaning more of each donation will go to the programs that donors care about and the overall mission.
 Ask your financial institution or platform provider for details.

 - Making Receiving Donations a Snap.
-Unlike cash or checks, ACH donations go directly into the organization’s bank or credit union account.
-There’s nothing to count or carry.
-ACH also uses bank-level encryption, protecting donors’ information rather than a check passing through multiple hands.
+Unlike cash or checks, donations made by electronic bank transfers go directly into the organization’s bank or credit union account.
+There’s nothing to count or carry. electronic bank transfers also use bank-level encryption, protecting donors’ information rather than a check passing through multiple hands.

 - Empowering Sustaining Donors.
 With recurring payments that are easy to update, donors can set up and control the amount and cadence of their donations.
-Donors tend to make regular continuous donations when using ACH.
+Donors tend to make regular continuous donations when using electronic bank transfers.

 - Aligning with the Needs of Donors.
 People are increasingly not carrying checks or cash, but they are familiar with electronic payments.
-Plus, it’s easy to sign up for ACH.
+Plus, it’s easy to sign up.

 Additional assistance getting started with electronic bank transfers can be found using the ACH Quick Start, a tool for your nonprofit to learn how to pay or get paid electronically.